Ex Astris Scientia

 Q: Why don't you distinguish better what is canon information and what was made up by you?

-A: Actually, I wouldn't know how to draw the line still clearer as it already is.
+A: Actually, I wouldn't know how to draw the line still clearer than it already is.
 All information on this website is strictly based on canon facts, and speculation is limited to very obvious conclusions and always explicitly marked as such - please note the systematic use of the subjunctive, of "could, would, might be" and little words like "if" or "perhaps".
-Unlike it is the case on most other websites and especially many databanks I don't make up any information about ships and technology, even if this leaves wide gaps in my lists and charts.
-Please check if seemingly more complete databanks in the web don't possibly use lots of non-canon information.
-The Starfleet Museum, the ASDB, the JoAT and the EAS Fleet Yards is fan fiction, which I hope becomes clear at the first glance.
+Unlike it is the customary on other websites, I don't make up any information about ships and technology, even if this leaves wide gaps in my lists and charts.
+Please check if seemingly more complete listings don't possibly use lots of non-canon information.
+The Starfleet Museum, the ASDB, the JoAT and the EAS Fleet Yards are fan fiction, which I hope becomes clear at the first glance.

 Q: Why don't you list the ships in the game ABC or the book XYZ as official designs?
-They are authorized by Paramount.
+They are authorized by CBS/Paramount.

-A: All games, all novels and some non-fiction books have to be regarded as non-canon, no matter if authorized by Paramount or not.
-Once again, please note that "authorized by Paramount" means nothing more than that the game or book company is allowed to use the brand name "Star Trek".
-Paramount has no obligation to adopt anything published this way for the TV series.
+A: All games, all novels and essentially all non-fiction books have to be regarded as non-canon, no matter if authorized by CBS/Paramount or not.
+Once again, please note that "authorized by CBS/Paramount" means nothing more than that the game or book company is allowed to use the brand name "Star Trek", as well as canon characters and concepts.
+CBS/Paramount has no obligation to adopt anything published this way for the TV series.
 On the contrary, they avoid involving anything that was not created by them or one of their contractors for the show as otherwise they might have to pay royalties!

 A: So far EAS strictly complied with TPTB's stance that TAS was non-canon.
-Now that the official policy has purportedly been amended, I feel absolutely unable to promptly conform once again.
-This would not only mean for me to dig for new information in the series, which would be still the fun part, but it would require me to sift through the whole site and reconsider countless conclusions.
-TAS has been largely isolated for the past 25 years, and some facts will remain irreconcilable with the five live-action series.
+The official canon policy was purportedly amended in 2006.
+Yet, TAS has remained largely isolated, and some facts will remain irreconcilable with the five live-action series.
 Especially due its nature as a show conceived for children and the often lacking quality of the production it often even doesn't allow to apply the same criteria.
 It gives TAS a different, usually lower weight than the live-action series in my view.
-These are the reasons why TAS will remain in a "proto-canon" limbo at EAS.
-It will gradually appear in side notes and in separate sections, but evidence from live-action Trek will generally supersede accounts from TAS.
-As soon as a new Star Trek series heavily references events from TAS and hence TAS fulfills the criterion of being linked with everything else as outlined at startrek.com, I may reconsider this solution.
-In any case the TAS policy at EAS is mainly a technical necessity, not primarily a decision because of my opinion of the series.
+These are the reasons why TAS is in a "proto-canon" limbo at EAS.
+I reference TAS where relevant with an according tag "Animated Trek", but it is generally superseded by live-action Trek.
+The same applies to Lower Decks and Prodigy.

 Q: But there were references to Franz Joseph's Star Trek Technical Manual in canon Star Trek.

-A: If canon Star Trek shows Franz Joseph (even FASA) ship designs, this doesn't men that they are all canon too.
-Since they are otherwise largely ignored and contradicted by TPTB, they can be best described as non-canon unless otherwise stated.
+A: If canon Star Trek shows Franz Joseph (even FASA) ship designs, this doesn't mean that they are all canon too.
+Since they are otherwise largely ignored and contradicted by The Powers That Be (TPTB), they can be best described as non-canon unless otherwise stated.

-Q: But didn't Gene decanonize "Star Trek V" and "Star Trek VI" as well?
+Q: But didn't Gene Rodenberry decanonize "Star Trek V" and "Star Trek VI"?

 A: He may have meant it this way.
 However, unlike TAS the two movies are necessary for the overall Trek continuity.
 They are canon.
 As such, the events in "Star Trek V" may have and should have been as presented, but we don't have to believe that there was a journey to the center of the galaxy or that the Enterprise-A had 78 decks.